Sobel operator: Alternative operators

 A similar optimization strategy and resulting filters were also presented by Farid and Simoncelli.
 They also investigate higher-order derivative schemes.
 In contrast to the work of Scharr, these filters are not enforced to be numerically consistent.

 The problem of derivative filter design has been revisited e.g. by Kroon.

-Derivative filters based on arbitrary cubic splines was presented by Hast.
+Derivative filters based on arbitrary cubic splines were presented by Hast.
 He showed how first and second order derivatives can be computed correctly using cubic or trigonometric splines by a double filtering approach giving filters of length 7.

 Another similar operator that was originally generated from the Sobel operator is the Kayyali operator, a perfect rotational symmetry based convolution filter 3x3.

 Orientation-optimal derivative kernels drastically reduce systematic estimation errors in optical flow estimation.
 Larger schemes with even higher accuracy and optimized filter families for extended optical flow estimation have been presented in subsequent work by Scharr.
 Second order derivative filter sets have been investigated for transparent motion estimation.
 It has been observed that the larger the resulting kernels are, the better they approximate derivative-of-Gaussian filters.